Firestar (Marvel Comics): Spider-Man and His Amazing Friends

-Firestar - spelled as Fire-Star - was created for the NBC animated series Spider-Man and His Amazing Friends, with Kathy Garver providing her voice.
-This version of the character has the ability to control heat in all its forms, as stated in the 1981 "Spider-Man and His Amazing Friends" one-shot comic.
+Firestar – spelled as Fire-Star – was created for the NBC animated series Spider-Man and His Amazing Friends, with Kathy Garver providing her voice.
+This version of the character has the ability to control heat in all its forms, as stated in the 1981 Spider-Man and His Amazing Friends one-shot comic.

 The creators had wanted to use the Human Torch, but the rights to the character were tied up.
-Fire-Star's pre-production names included Heatwave, Starblaze, and Firefly.
+Firestar's pre-production names included Heatwave, Starblaze, and Firefly.
 Dennis Marks, one of the original writers of Spider-Man and His Amazing Friends, stated in a 2002 interview that he had come up with the name of Fire-Star's alias, Angelica Jones, taken from one of his old girlfriends.

-In the series, Fire-Star is identified as a former member of the X-Men, along with Iceman with whom she occasionally appears to have a playful flirtation and sometimes dates.
-At times, she dates Peter Parker (Spider-Man) as well, resulting in a relaxed love triangle of sorts (though Iceman states that "fire and ice don't really mix" despite having feelings for each other).
+In the series, Fire-Star is identified as a former member of the X-Men, along with Iceman, with whom she occasionally appears to have a flirtatious relationship, and with whom she is sometimes seen on dates.
+At times, she dates Peter Parker (Spider-Man) as well, resulting in a relaxed love triangle of sorts.
 Fire-Star also has a one-episode romance with Sunfire.

 Her origin is explained in "A Fire-Star is Born."
-Young Angelica Jones was subject to constant bullying by another girl named Bonnie who called her "Miss Angelica Jinx" due mainly to events mysteriously happening (triggered by her powers) whenever Angelica was around.
-It was during this time that she became aware of her powers, once saving her father from an accident while disguised.
+Young Angelica Jones was subject to constant bullying by a schoolmate named Bonnie, who calls her "Miss Angelica Jinx" on account of mysterious events that occur in Angelica's presence, which unbeknownst to Bonnie and others around Angelica, are triggered by her newly emerging powers, of which Angelica is gradually becoming aware.
+As Angelica becomes fully aware that she is a mutant with superhuman abilities, she saves her father at one point during an accident while disguised.

-Early in her senior year of high school, Bonnie and her boyfriend framed Angelica for the theft of a trophy, causing Dean Wilmer to temporarily suspend Angelica from school.
-A strong need to correct this situation led Angelica to become Fire-Star for the first time.
-She found proof of Bonnie's deception, retrieved the missing trophy, and compelled Bonnie to confess, which justified their expulsion from school.
-She was later approached by Cyclops, Angel, and Iceman to join the X-Men.
+Early in her senior year of high school, Bonnie and her boyfriend framed Angelica for the theft of a school trophy, causing Dean Wilmer to temporarily suspend Angelica from school.
+A strong need to correct this situation leads Angelica to become Fire-Star for the first time.
+She finds proof of Bonnie's deception, retrieved the missing trophy, and compels Bonnie to confess, which justifies her expulsion from school.
+She is later approached by Cyclops, Angel, and Iceman to join the X-Men.
 She accepted and was seen helping them against Magneto and the Sentinels.

 The animated series and the one-shot Spider-Man and His Amazing Friends comic book (which adapted an episode for print) are not considered part of standard Marvel Universe continuity.
 However, the 2006 one-shot comic Spider-Man Family: Amazing Friends (August 2006) features an in-continuity story, "Opposites Attack!", in which the three superheroes work as a short-lived team.
 This story takes place shortly after the up-and-coming hero Firestar becomes a founding member of the New Warriors.